joshuaeckroth/csci201-website/projects/project-12.markdown

 This file actually builds the VM code as a big string, based on which part of the parse tree is being handled.
 A different function is needed for each rule of the grammar.

-{% highlight java %}

-// in the SprinklesVMVistor constructor, be sure to pass in the filename
-// so you can determine the full names of any functions defined in the file public SprinklesVMVisitor(String filename) {
-	super();
-    // ...
-    // set pkg to the prefix to prepend to each defined function name
-    // and any function calls that don't already include a prefix pkg = filename.substring(0, filename.indexOf(".sprinkles"));
-	if(pkg.lastIndexOf("/") != -1) {
-		pkg = pkg.substring(pkg.lastIndexOf("/") + 1);
-	}
-	if(pkg.lastIndexOf("\\") != -1) {
-		pkg = pkg.substring(pkg.lastIndexOf("\\") + 1);
-	}
-    // ...
-}
-{% endhighlight %}

-Visitor for root `prog` rule.
+Here is the visitor for root `prog` rule.
 Note how a `StringBuilder` is used to build a final string holding all the translated VM code.
 Each function definition is visited and the result appended to the string.
 Once all function definitions have been visited, the final string is the complete program for this file.

 {% highlight java %}
 public String visitProg(SprinklesParser.ProgContext ctx) {